tobyhodges/studious-happiness/episodes/11-tuples-dictionaries.md

     *  Yes &rarr; consider a list, dictionaries can be sorted by their keys, but order is not inherent
-    *  All access to list data is either by looping through it in order, or by refering to an entry by it's ordinal place in the list
+    *  All access to list data is either by looping through it in order, or by referring to an entry by it's ordinal place in the list
-    *  All access to dictionary data is either by looping through it, perhaps in some arbitrary order, or by refering to an entry by it's semantic meaning
+    *  All access to dictionary data is either by looping through it, perhaps in some arbitrary order, or by referring to an entry by it's semantic meaning
 *   Does the addition of keys add semantic value?
     *  Yes &rarr; probably benefit from a dictionary
     *  No  &rarr; fabricating keys that don't have semantic value can be counter-productive